nais/doc/docs/security/auth/azure-ad/configuration.md

 !!! warning

-    - These rules are _eventually consistent_, which means it might take a few minutes to propagate.
+    - These rules are _eventually consistent_, which means they might take a few minutes to fully propagate.
     - If you're pre-authorizing a client provisioned through `aad-iac`, see the [legacy](legacy.md#pre-authorization) section.

 If you require more fine-grained access control, continue reading below.